Call for Proposals

 Submit a proposal - be part of our robust program

-Share your passion for assessment, address some of the above questions posed for the conference.
+Share your passion for teaching, learning and assessment, address some of the above questions posed for the conference.

-We are looking for engaging, informative, and all around terrific presentations on research, best practices, insightful experiences, or innovative assessment methods.
+We are looking for engaging, informative, and all around terrific presentations on research, best practices, insightful teaching and learning experiences, or innovative assessment methods.
 Propose a session in one of the following formats: